Finca Sandoval, `La Rosa` Bobal

 Producer

-Finca Sandoval, in Manchuela, is led by local businessman and wine enthusiast, Angel Garcia-Cordero and talented Valencian winemaker Javi Revert, who has been at the helm since 2019.
+Finca Sandoval was founded in 1998 by El Mundo editor and wine columnist Víctor de la Serna.
+His early influence brought this winery and the overlooked region of Manchuela to the attention of worldwide critics.
+Today, the estate is led by local businessman and wine enthusiast, Angel Garcia-Cordero and talented Valencian winemaker Javi Revert, who has been at the helm since 2019.
 Born and raised in a grape-growing family, Javi is described by Luis Guitierrez (The Wine Advocate, 2024) as “one of the most exciting young growers in the Mediterranean zone of Spain.”
 He brings a wealth of ambition and talent to Finca Sandoval, creating exciting, innovative wines that evidence why Manchuela deserves our attention.

-Finca Sandoval also produces a remarkable white wine, ‘Aurora’, that celebrates lesser-known local varieties, including Albilla Manchego, Amrisancho, Tortosí and Trepadell, co-planted in ancient Bobal vineyards.
+While the estate focuses on red wines, they also produce a remarkable white wine.
+‘Aurora’, that celebrates lesser-known local varieties, including Albilla Manchego, Amrisancho, Tortosí and Trepadell, co-fermented in a mixture of large, old oak barrels and amphorae.

 Vineyards